 “We didn’t do too much to the house,” he says.
 “If they had sold to the cash buyers, they would have left about $150,00 to $200,000 on the table.”

 Once you sign their contract, the home sale proceeds on the company’s timeline.
-Unlike a normal buyer, they won’t negotiate closing dates, offer a rent back period, or make other concessions.
+Unlike normal buyers, they won’t negotiate closing dates, offer a rent-back period, or make other concessions.
 The sale proceeds on their timeline, with their standard contracts and processes.

 Cash buyers may have hidden fees

 Some cash buyers rope sellers in with an attractive offer only to tack on fees that ultimately lower the final sale price.
-Though Taranto shares that iBuyers are more likely to have hidden fees than “we buy houses” operations; iBuyer service fees are usually 6% to 15% of the purchase price.
+Though Taranto shares that iBuyers are more likely to have hidden fees than We Buy Houses operations; iBuyer service fees are usually 5% to 6% of the purchase price.

 The bottom line is, always read the fine print when you receive a cash offer.